hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 ### Account Recovery Setting

-* `recovery_mechanisms` (Required) - The list of Account Recovery Options of the following structure:
+* `recovery_mechanism` (Required) - The list of Account Recovery Options of the following structure:
     * `name` (Required) - Specifies the recovery method for a user. can be of the following: `verified_email`, `verified_phone_number`, and `admin_only`.
     * `priority` (Required) - A positive integer specifying priority of a method with 1 being the highest priority.